These are the SmartSocial.com App Zones:

 Telegram is an app that offers unlimited instant messaging with encryption.
 The app syncs across devices so that users can access their chats on mobile, desktop or tablet.
 Recently, the Telegram Messenger app was temporarily removed from the App Store due to the danger it posed to children.
 Watch our Telegram Messenger App video.

-Similar to the Sarahah app, the Tellonym app allows students (and strangers) to ask and answer questions anonymously.
+The Tellonym app allows students (and strangers) to ask and answer questions anonymously.
 The Tellonym app can be linked to a user’s Instagram, Snapchat, or Twitter account, allowing students to get inbound anonymous messages from their friends and strangers.
 When teens connect anonymous apps to their Instagram or Snapchat they open themselves up to being targeted by strangers across platforms (and bullying/threats from people they may not know).
 Watch our Tellonym App video.